PouyaGohari/Maximum-Flow/README.md

 # Maximum-Flow
-Sovling Dijkstra in maximum flow problem!
+Using Dijkstra's algorithm to solve a maximum flow problem.